dylandpowers/personal/content/authors/admin/_index.md

 # user_groups:
 ---

 Dylan is a lifelong learner who loves to live on the bleeding edge of technology.
-Dylan's technical interests include design patterns, web apps, and mobile application development.
-Dylan interned as a Software Engineer for [Yext](https://yext.com), where he will be returning as a full-time Software Engineer in New York City in June 2020.
+His technical interests include design patterns, web apps, and mobile application development.
+Dylan is most skilled with the React ecosystem; most recently, he created a [messaging app using React Native](https://github.com/dylandpowers/rn-messenger).

 Throughout his senior year at Duke, Dylan worked in a sleeves-rolled-up role as a freelance Software Engineer for [OurSpace](https://ourspaceapp.com), where he did everything from setting up servers on AWS to creating user-friendly interfaces in Swift.
+Dylan has created several mobile and web apps on his own.

 Outside of the world of tech, Dylan loves snowboarding, reading, and running as often as he can.